Rí

 Rí, or commonly ríg (genitive), is an ancient Gaelic word meaning 'king'.
 It is used in historical texts referring to the Irish and Scottish kings, and those of similar rank.
 While the Modern Irish word is exactly the same, in modern Scottish Gaelic it is rìgh, apparently derived from the genitive.
-Cognates include Gaulish Rix, Latin rex/regis, Spanish rey, French roi, Sanskrit raja, and German Reich.
+Cognates include Gaulish rix, Latin rex/regis and German Reich.

-There were three grades of rí: a ruiri or 'overking' was a major, regional king and superior to a rí túath 'king of tribes' or a rí buiden 'king of bands' either of whom, in turn, were superior to several figures known as rí benn 'king of peaks' or rí túaithe 'king of a tribe'.
+There were three grades of rí: a ruiri or 'overking' was a major, regional king and superior to a rí túath 'king of [many] peoples' or a rí buiden 'king of a troop' either of whom, in turn, were superior to several figures known as rí benn 'king of peaks' or rí túaithe 'king of a single people'.

 Three traditional grades

 The three traditional grades of rí in Gaelic Ireland was largely symbolic.
 As time went on, the real power of many lesser kings could equal or even eclipse those of higher grade.